 - Ribbon for the headpiece.

-- Some beads (optional) to add a bit of sparkle to your headpiece.
+- Some beads (optional) or feathers to add a bit of sparkle to your headpiece.

 - A wig and wig cap.